-Six of our CHE Ambassadors are innovating new initiatives to fight coronavirus with compassion.
-We have a number of new initiatives that are being created around COVID-19 practices—find a way below to engage and get involved!
+Students working with the CHE are innovating new initiatives to fight coronavirus with compassion.
+We have a number of new initiatives that were created around COVID-19 practices.
+Find a way below to engage and get involved!

 Project Send Hope